derickr/derickrethans-articles/201512311215-year-of-running.rst

 `my progress`_.
 Of course also to drool over statistics—I am a geek after all!
 With encouragement from my wife, I also signed up for my first real race with `The Race Organiser`_ in Hyde Park on April 12th.
 They organise smaller races, with about 500 people showing up.
-Excellent for beginning (and experienced) runners alike.
+Excellent for novice and experienced runners alike.
 I set myself a goal for completing this race within an hour.
 I managed to cross the finish line in 59m13s.
 Great success!